 It wasn’t until March 11, 1870, that Florida, east of the Apalachicola River, was designated as the Diocese of St. Augustine.
 The growth of the church in Florida from this Mother Diocese to six additional dioceses and more than 2 million Catholics is a significant part of the story of the Catholic Church in the United States.

-Click here for additional historical information written by Rev. Charles R. Gallagher, Ph.D., a Jesuit with the New England Province and a former archivist for the Diocese of St. Augustine.
+Click here for additional historical information written by Jesuit Charles R. Gallagher, Ph.D., with the New England Province and a former archivist for the Diocese of St. Augustine.